bioShaun/SNP_Primer_Pipeline3/README.md

 This project is licensed under the GNU General Public License v2.0 - see the original SNP_Primer_Pipeline2 for details.

-## Citation

-If you use this pipeline in your research, please cite:

-> Zhang, J. et al. SNP Primer Pipeline: A modern Python pipeline for designing KASP and CAPS primers for SNP genotyping.

 ## Contributing

 Contributions are welcome!
 Please: